A New Approach to Hydrogen Peroxide Room Disinfection

 Workarounds when workflows are too complex to repeat consistently

-The result is a gap between what protocols intend and what is consistently achievable on the floor.
-This is especially evident in high-throughput settings, where room turnover speed directly impacts patient flow and compliance with supplemental disinfection protocols.
+The result is a gap between environmental disinfection goals and what is consistently achievable on the floor.
+This is especially evident in high-throughput settings, where time pressure has been shown to compromise disinfection.

-A Shift Toward Faster, More Practical aHP Systems
+A Shift Toward Faster, More Practical, Safer aHP Systems

 A new generation of aerosolized hydrogen peroxide (aHP) systems is changing this dynamic.
 Rather than relying on slow dispersion or vapor-based approaches, these systems are designed to: